Sophist-UK/Tranzakt/Design.md

     * menu builder
     * table management

+Note: Need to choose between installed security frameworks or something else.

 # Other resources
+This is simply a list of resources that could be useful.
+Please feel free to add to the list when you find anything useful, and remove from the list once a Tranzakt component has been created using it or equivalent.

 * vertabelo.com Physical Data Model for inspiration on table editor
 * Devdojo's Wave to pick and choose functionality for:
     * Authentication - Fully loaded authentication, email verification, and password reset.